Back to All Events

 • North Fork, Long Island, NY (map)

-Participants of this survey may attend the North Fork Bald Eagle Walk on Saturday, January 10th at a location TBA.
-It’s a great opportunity to learn about the status of the North Fork Bald Eagle population, how to view eagles (etiquette and guidelines), and how to identify eagles at different ages.
-Registered participants receive a Bald Eagle Identification Guide.
-This event is FREE.
+Participants of this survey may attend the North Fork Bald Eagle Presentation in advance of the survey to learn the status of the bald eagle population, how to view eagles (etiquette and guidelines), how to identify eagles, and how to protect them.

 We would appreciate the following information about your sighting: